thoemmi/Pretzel.MarkdownIt/README.md

 ### Installation

-Installation is as easy as unzipping the latest [release](https://github.com/thoemmi/Pretzel.MarkdownIt/releases) in the `_plugins` folder of your Pretzel site.
+Download the [latest release](https://github.com/thoemmi/Pretzel.MarkdownIt/releases) and copy its content to the `_plugins` folder of your Pretzel site.